divyanshuu07/divyanshuu07/README.md

 ## 🚀 About Me

-- 🎓 **Education:** Pursuing B.tech in Data Science from Lovely Professional University.
+- 🎓 **Education:** Pursuing M.tech in Artificial Intelligence from IIT Patna.

 ## 🧠 Skills & Interests